ehmicky/wild-wild-path/README.md

 ### Undefined values

 Object properties with a defined key but an `undefined` value are not ignored.
-But object properties without any defined key are ignored.
+However, object properties without any defined key are ignored.
 The [`has()`](#hastarget-query-options) method, [`missing`](#missing) option and [`entries`](#entries) option are useful to distinguish those.